-Kevin Esterling is Professor of Political Science at the University of California, Riverside, and Associate Dean of the Graduate Division.
-His research focuses on deliberative democracy in American national politics, with an emphasis on the conditions that lead citizens to engage constructively in public discourse.
-He is the author of The Political Economy of Expertise: Information and Efficiency in American National Politics (University of Michigan Press, 2004).
-He has published in a number of journals, including The American Political Science Review, Political Analysis, The Journal of Politics, Rationality and Society, Political Communication, and the Journal of Theoretical Politics.
-His work has been funded by the National Science Foundation and by the MacArthur Foundation.
+Kevin Esterling is a Professor of Political Science and Public Policy, and the Director of the Laboratory for Technology, Communication, and Democracy (TeCD Lab), at the University of California, Riverside (UCR).
+His research focuses on institutional design for communication in democratic politics, and he has interests in Bayesian statistics, experimental design, and science ethics and validity.
+His current work focuses on deliberative democracy and the design of technology that leads citizens to engage constructively in public discourse.
+He is the author of The Political Economy of Expertise: Information and Efficiency in American National Politics (University of Michigan Press, 2004) and co-author of Politics with the People: Building a Directly Representative Democracy (Cambridge University Press, 2018).
+He has published in a number of journals, including the American Political Science Review, Science, the Proceedings of the National Academies of Science, Political Analysis, and the Journal of Politics.
+His work has been funded by the National Science Foundation, The Democracy Fund, and the MacArthur Foundation.
 Esterling was previously a Robert Wood Johnson Scholar in Health Policy Research at the University of California, Berkeley and a postdoctoral research fellow at the A. Alfred Taubman Center for Public Policy and American Institutions at Brown University.
 He received his Ph.D. in political science from the University of Chicago in 1999.

 John Ioannidis holds the C.F.
 Rehnborg Chair in Disease Prevention at Stanford University and is a Professor of Medicine, of Health Research and Policy, and of Statistics.
 Ioannidis directs the Stanford Prevention Research Center (SPRC) at Stanford University School of Medicine and co-directs the Meta-Research Innovation Center at Stanford (METRICS).
 Dr. Ioannidis has served as the Editor-in-Chief of the European Journal of Clinical Investigation and has been on the editorial boards of leading international journals (including PLoS Medicine, Lancet, Annals of Internal Medicine, JNCI, Science Translational Medicine and Molecular and Cellular Proteomics, among others.)
 He graduated top of his class from the School of Medicine and received his doctorate in biopathology from the University of Athens.
 From 1999 until 2010 he chaired the Department of Hygiene and Epidemiology at the School of Medicine, University of Ioannina in Greece.
 He is a member of the Association of American Physicians, and the European Academy of Cancer Sciences and has served as President of the Society for Research Synthesis Methodology.